jmsherry/vue-google-maps/README.md

   })
 }
 ```
-For v2, add the following:
+For v2, just the package (or a regex) to the transpile field `nuxt.config.js`:
 ```js
 transpile: [/^vue2-google-maps($|\/)/]
 ```